NoahELE/Obsidian-Vault/Learning/Algorithms and Data Structures/Graph.md

 1. Push the source vertex into the stack
 2. While the stack is not empty:
     1. Pop a vertex from the stack
     2. If said vertex is:
         1. the destination: stop
         2. visited: continue
         3. unvisited:
             1. Mark it as visited
-            2. Push its unvisited neighbours into the stack
+            2. Push its unvisited neighbors into the stack

 ### Breadth-First Search